Juhojou/virtual-fablab/README.md

 We build a Power Glove which uses Arduino Uno, MPU6050 accelerometer, two bending resistor and two buttons.

+This software is tested on Blender versions 2.76-2.78 on Windows 7 and 10.
+The software partial Linux support with limited functionality, tested on Ubuntu 14.04.

 # How to use this project:
 1. `Install Arduino IDE`